 Hello, welcome to my webpage of my own contraptions.
 My name is Walter Lee and I am an Adult Fan of Lego (AFOL).
-I have a Four year Degree in Computer Science (with a minor in theoretical mathematics) and I've always been fascinated with electro-mechanical things.
+I have a Four year Degree in Computer Science (with a minor in statistical and theoretical mathematics).
+I've always been fascinated with electro-mechanical things and I have some engineering/science background so some write up of my creations have a STEM component.
+If the write up sounds confusing ... just ask me about it and I'll clarify the part that is confusing.
 In the past I have been compared to a walking encyclopedia and Star Trek Commander Data because of my tendency to know quite a bit about seemingly obscure things.
-I am sort of like a jack-of-all-trades dabbling in this and that - my Lego creations are not focus on any particular theme but reflect my wide curiosity about all things Lego.
+I am sort of like a jack-of-all-trades - my Lego creations are not focus on any particular theme and I am not emotionally linked to my creations but I am often driven to perfect an idea..so I may create and destroy several versions of a creation.
 I work with both Lego Technic and Classic Lego.
 My Lego interest also includes Mindstorm RIS-NXT-EV3, 9 volt Lego trains, RC Legos, and Lego Educational Dacta systems.
 I like things that move and light up and so many of my own creations have moving parts, light up, and function is some way or another.
 To demonstration some of my Lego creation's functionality I have embedded videos for some of them, e.g. the Power Function T-Rex Dinosaur Robot or how to make a Lego bracelets.
 I try make to make it a habit to test every one of my creations for functional performance.

 I came from a very poor family but I was fortunate enough to receive two large Lego set (the big wheel set with blue pieces, and town planning site set with the "Esso garage" printed white block) as Christmas gifts in the 1960s when I was a very young child - I stopped playing with Lego around 1968 (?4th grade?).
 About 1997, I gave away my childhood Lego collection to my older sister's nephew when his father(my brother in law) bought him an Robotic Invention System (RIS) kit.
 I had just taught myself how to program and build 8 bit and 16 bit computers, and I was not impressed with the RIS at the time.
 Why?
 The RIS programming language for the SDK was weak and the number of ports were small and the servos and sensors choices were small.